petersulyok/smfc/README.md

 TODO: Recommendation for AMD users.

 #### 3.2 SATA hard disks
-In case of SATA hard disks you may enable:
+In case of SATA hard disks, you may enable:

  - advanced power management
  - spin down timer